Skip to content

 By Judith Scott-Clayton, Irwin Garfinkel, Elizabeth Ananat, Sophie Collyer, Robert Paul Hartley, Anastasia Koutavas, Buyi Wang & Christopher Wimer

-Bachelor’s degree (BA) attainment is one of the most reliable indicators of an individual’s future economic and social advantage.
+Bachelor’s degree (BA)completion is one of the most reliable indicators of an individual’s future economic and social advantage.
 Four-year college graduates earn more, pay more in taxes, practice healthier behaviors, and are more likely to vote and volunteer.
 Despite these documented benefits, gaps in BA attainment have widened over time, even as overall rates of attainment have increased.

 In 2015, the City University of New York (CUNY) launched a new program—Accelerate, Complete, and Engage (ACE)—aimed at improving bachelor’s degree completion rates.
 A randomized-control evaluation of the program found a nearly 12 percentage point increase in graduation five years after college entry.
 Despite this compelling evidence, public funding for ACE is not a foregone conclusion.
 Programs like ACE may be disadvantaged during budget cycles, as policymakers weigh quantifiable up-front costs against unquantified future benefits.